Desiree Akhavan: Early life and education

 Akhavan was born in New York City in 1984.
-Both of Akhavan's parents fled to the United States following the Iranian Revolution in 1979; Akhavan has stated in interviews that they now identify as American.
+Akhavan has stated in interviews she now identifies as American.
 Her father has not returned to Iran since the 1980s, though Akhavan occasionally visited family overseas as a child.
 As a child, Akhavan lived in New Jersey before her family moved to Rockland County, New York.
-As a commuting student, Akhavan attended the Horace Mann School, an independent prep school in The Bronx, for her high school years.
-During this period of time, Akhavan struggled with feelings of loneliness: "My life was in New York City but I would sleep in the suburbs and I didn’t know anyone there.
-I didn’t have friends and I didn’t have a life, other than watching television and movies."
+As a commuting student, Akhavan attended the Horace Mann School, an independent prep school in The Bronx.

 Akhavan has attributed her first experiences with American culture through watching TV shows and films.
 She began writing plays when she was 10 years old and began acting in plays at 13 years old.

-Akhavan struggled to fit in at school, with negative body images and standards leading her to face eating disorders such as bulimia.
-"There was one aesthetic, and it was: very thin, very petite, straight hair, straight nose, Petit Bateau T-shirt, 7 For All Mankind jeans, North Face fleece” – but these things take their toll.
-“I know those girls who fit in at that age, and it was through a sexual power that they couldn’t handle.
-Power is a really tricky thing, it’s overwhelming.
-If men had paid attention to me at that age, I would have gotten in trouble.”

 Akhavan studied Film and Theatre at Smith College, a women's college in Northampton, Massachusetts, where she was "a bit of a loner".
 After graduating in 2007, she studied film directing as a graduate student at New York University's Tisch School of the Arts.
 She also spent a year studying abroad at Queen Mary, University of London.